SciML/Catalyst.jl/docs/src/introduction_to_catalyst/advanced_intro_to_catalyst.md

 sol[rs.X1 + rs.X2]
 ```

+Indirect symbolic designation is primarily used in tandem with hierarchical modelling, and [discussed in more details in that section of the documentation](@ref ref).

 ## Other low-level features
-Finally, we describe some additional features of Catalyst.
-These are features that can be skipped, but for which some additional understanding of can be useful.
+Finally, we describe some additional aspects of Catalyst.
+Understanding these is not required for working with Catalyst, however, it can be useful for certain workflows.

 ### [Interpolating variables into the DSL](@id advanced_intro_to_catalyst_interpolation)